 Put your freshly washed jeans into the clothes dryer, adding four new (clean) tennis balls—these mini ones from Hyper Pet, $6, will do the job.
 The tennis balls will give your jeans a strenuous "massage" as they go through the dryer cycle, helping to soften the denim fabric for a worn-in feel.
 Be sure to set the dryer on low heat to prevent shrinkage, especially if your jeans have a high amount of stretch.
 Or if you don't mind a bit of shrinking, you can opt for the hottest setting, which will further soften the jeans.

 Wear and Repeat as Needed

-Wear your jeans often to soften the fabric and help it mold to your body.
-You should also wash them frequently, too, which will help to continue breaking down the fabric so that they feel worn out and softer against your skin.
+Wear your jeans often to soften the fabric and mold them to your body.
+You should also wash them frequently (though you might not want to put 100% cotton jeans in the dryer as often), which will help to continue breaking down the fabric so that they feel worn out and softer against your skin.